dmkos/php-containers/linux/lighttpd/README.md

 ## Usage

-Differences between the image variants are shown in a table below.
+Differences between the image variants are shown in a following table.

 |   | unprivileged | s6 |
 | - | ------------ | -- |